-In this Azure tutorial, we will discuss Azure Functions PowerShell and how to create PowerShell Azure Function.
+In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 Create PowerShell Azure Function Visual Studio Code

-Before starting the actual development activity, we should know the Prerequisites for the developing PowerShell Azure Function.
+Before starting, we should know the Prerequisites for developing the PowerShell Azure Function.

 Prerequisites